Julio Cortázar: Influence and legacy

 Michelangelo Antonioni's film Blowup (1966) was inspired by Cortázar's story "Las babas del diablo", which in turn was based on a photograph taken by Chilean photographer Sergio Larraín during a shoot outside of Notre Dame Cathedral in Paris.
+Cortázar also made a cameo appearance in Antonioni's film, playing a homeless man who has his photograph taken by David Hemmings' character.
 Cortázar's story "La autopista del sur" ("The Southern Thruway") influenced another film of the 1960s, Jean-Luc Godard's Week End (1967).
 The filmmaker Manuel Antín has directed three films based on Cortázar stories, Cartas de mamá, Circe and Intimidad de los parques.

 Chilean novelist Roberto Bolaño cited Cortázar as a key influence on his novel The Savage Detectives: "To say that I'm permanently indebted to the work of Borges and Cortázar is obvious."

 Puerto Rican novelist Giannina Braschi used Cortázar's story "Las babas del diablo" as a springboard for the chapter called "Blow-up" in her bilingual novel Yo-Yo Boing!
 (1998), which features scenes with Cortázar's characters La Maga and Rocamadour.
 Cortázar is mentioned and spoken highly of in Rabih Alameddine's 1998 novel, Koolaids: The Art of War.

 North American novelist Deena Metzger cites Cortázar as co-author of her novel Doors: A Fiction for Jazz Horn, written twenty years after his death.

-In Buenos Aires, a school, a public library, and a square in the Palermo neighborhood carry Cortázar's name.
+In Buenos Aires, a school, a public library, and a square in the Palermo neighbourhood carry Cortázar's name.